milosz275/blog-app/README.md

 # Blog

 Fullstack blog application with frontend and backend components.
 The frontend is built with React and the backend is built with Node.js and Express.
 The frontend and backend are connected with a RESTful API.
+The Application can be set to either act like personal blog or platform for people to create their blog postings.

 ## Schema